jtlovell/GENESPACE/readme.md

 ## Pangenome written to results/human_pangenomeDB.txt.gz
 ```

-**Query the pangenome**.
-Pull presence absence and geneID information from the pangenome.
+GENESPACE offers a method to pull presence absence and geneID information from the pangenome.
+Here, showing entries on Chr01 between pangenome positions 10 and 15.

 ```r